JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 assign the Id to the `TextView` control of our activity to access it from the code.
 Let's patch the
 `app/src/main/res/layout/activity_main.xml` file
-(the name may be different if you changed it in the new project wizard) and add several more attributes to the `<TextView>` element:
+(the name may be different if we changed it in the new project wizard) and add several more attributes to the `<TextView>` element:
 ```
         android:id="@+id/main_text"